 from Margaret: padding the lines to the length of the longest line is ok as long as all those extra columns could be deleted.
 We run into text files with uneven line lengths often in excel output, and sometimes get quite a few extra columns.
 An alternative would be to create only the number of columns corresponding to the number of headers entered, (either auto or manually entered).
 As a user, I think rejecting the file altogether is OK, too (with an appropriate message).

-#5 Updated by Callie Bowdish almost 13 years ago
+#5 Updated by Callie Bowdish about 13 years ago

 Work Around and description of Excel Empty Value problem

 It is common to use Microsoft Excel to save tables as tab delimited text files.
 Sometimes tables will have rows that END with cells with empty values In some cases like this, Excel creates a file that does not include the delimiters for these cells.
 The first 16 rows may include the delimiters because the header row does not contain missing values.
 But after 16 rows it was observed that the new line starts with out delineating where the cells with empty values are.